erlendd/erlendd.github.io/_posts/2017-02-27-Optimization-sampling-methods-part-2-harmonic-oscillator.markdown

 While this is a pretty simple problem, it actually describes an incredibly important physical model: the **harmonic oscillator** (i.e. a spring).
-It's immportant because it's one of the few problems in physics we can actually solve exactly, and it turns out that even anharmonic functions are approximately harmonic near their minimum.
+It's important because it's one of the few problems in physics we can actually solve exactly, and it turns out that even anharmonic functions are approximately harmonic near their minimum.